MenoData/Time4J/README.md

 Although the new JSR-310 (built in Java 8) is certainly a very useful library for many business developers it also has some severe and intentional limitations.
 Time4J intends to fill all gaps in the future so justifying its co-existence.

 Please have a look at the version of this file on the master branch for gathering further informations.

+Note: The version v3.41 is the last version of this level6-branch.